When possible, search by a public company's ticker symbol.

 Search shown in image below: Search Box1: "walt disney" Search Box2: marketing OR advertis* Search Box3: strateg*

 You might also search in the database Warc for information on strategies.

 Keep your search very simple and just type the name of your company or the industry.

 In the image below, I created a simple search: electric cars.

 Then, use the limiters on the left side of the database to narrow down.
 Notice that you can limit the date range, limit to a particular brand, etc. Play around with the dropbox options on the left side.

 A Company SWOT (strengths, weaknesses, opportunities, threats) can only be found in the database, Business Source Complete.

-Just type the name of your company in the first box, and SWOT in the 2nd box.
-Mainly works for public companies and usually for just the Parent Company.
+Just type the name of your company in the first box, and the acronym SWOT in the 2nd box.
+Only works for public companies and usually for just the Parent Company.